-The NucleoBond[®] Finalizers are designed for quick concentration and desalination of plasmid and cosmid DNA eluates that are obtained by anion exchange chromatography based DNA purification.
+The NucleoBond® Finalizers are designed for quick concentration and desalination of plasmid and cosmid DNA eluates that are obtained by anion-exchange chromatography based DNA purification.
 The sample is precipitated with isopropanol as mentioned above and loaded onto a special silica membrane by means of a syringe.
 After an ethanolic washing step the membrane is dried by pressing air through the filter.
-Elution of pure DNA is carried out with slightly alkaline low salt buffers like Buffer TRIS (5 mM Tris/HCl, pH 8.5, provided with all NucleoBond[®] Xtra Plus kits) or TE buffer (10 mM Tris/HCl, pH 7.5, 1 mM EDTA).
-Do not use pure water unless pH is definitely higher than 7.0
+Elution of pure DNA is carried out with H_2O -EF or slightly alkaline low salt buffer like TE-EF (10 mM Tris/HCl, pH 7.5, 1 mM EDTA).
+Do not use pure water unless pH is definitely higher than 7.0.

 For maximum yield it is recommended to perform the elution step twice.
-The first elution step is done using fresh buffer whereas in the second elution step the eluate from the first elution is reapplied on the NucleoBond[®] Finalizer to allow complete solubilization of the plasmid.
+The first elution step is done using fresh buffer whereas in the second elution step the eluate from the first elution is reapplied on the NucleoBond® Finalizer to allow complete solubilization of the plasmid.